ggsavin/voting-games/project-book/_build/html/_sources/voting-game.md

 ## Implementation

+### Pettingzoo

 While there are many routes to take when creating a custom environment, using a popular underlying framework makes reproducibility and reusability trivial.
-For this werewolf game a simple API standard provided by [PettingZoo](https://pettingzoo.farama.org/) {cite}`terry2021pettingzoo` was chosen.
-The Farama Foundation which oversees PettingZoo's development is also in charge of mainting the popular Gym (now Gymnasium) RL framework.
+For this werewolf game a simple Multi-Agent Reinforcement Learning (MARL) API standard provided by [PettingZoo](https://pettingzoo.farama.org/) {cite}`terry2021pettingzoo` was chosen.
+The [Farama Foundation](https://farama.org/) which oversees PettingZoo's development is also in charge of mainting the popular [Gym (now Gymnasium)](https://gymnasium.farama.org/) {cite}`towers_gymnasium_2023` RL framework.

-### Pettingzoo

 ### Werewolf

 Plurality

 Approval